OWASP/www-project-secure-headers/mainsite/01_headers.md

 | `Permissions-Policy-Report-Only`           | [PermissionsPolicyViolationReport](https://developer.mozilla.org/en-US/docs/Web/API/PermissionsPolicyViolationReport)                                            |
 | `Cross-Origin-Opener-Policy-Report-Only`   | Not clearly documented but information can be found in this [section](https://html.spec.whatwg.org/multipage/browsers.html#coop-reporting) of the specification. |

-⚠️ The **name** of the endpoint specified in `report-to` / `endpoints` must reference an endpoint defined in a HTTP response header named **[Reporting-Endpoints](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Reporting-Endpoints)** returned in the same HTTP response.
+⚠️ The **name** of the endpoint specified in `report-to` / `endpoints` must reference an endpoint defined in an HTTP response header named **[Reporting-Endpoints](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Reporting-Endpoints)** returned in the same HTTP response.

 💡 Example of HTTP response: